CollectionBuilder/cb-docs/docs/walkthroughs/gh-walkthrough.md

 - On your repository homepage, click the **Settings** tab in the top right and then click **Pages** in the left side menu.

+{% include feature/image.html img="GHpages.gif" alt="User clicking on Settings and then Pages" %}

 - Under **Source** leave the dropdown option as **Deploy from a branch**.

 - Use the dropdown to change from **“none”** to **“main”** (leave the folder option as **“/root”**).
 Then click the **Save** button.

+{% include feature/image.html img="generate-site.gif" alt="User generating the GitHub pages site" %}

 It will take a few minutes for your site to go live.
+You will see a message that your site is currently being built.

+{% include feature/image.html img="site-build.png" alt="Screenshot text reads 'Your GitHub pages site is currently being built from the main branch.'" %}

 After waiting a bit, refresh the page.
 If the build is successful, an alert will appear providing the URL to your live site.
 The URL will follow the pattern: **https://username.github.io/repository-name**

+{% include feature/image.html img="live-site.png" alt="Screenshot text reads 'Your site is live at https://juliastone0729.github.io/psychiana-demo/.'" %}

 You can visit this URL to see changes to your live site.
 To ensure any changes you commit are complete, look for a _green check mark_ instead of an _orange dot_ in the Code section of your repository’s homepage.